NZD/USD FORECAST AND NEWS

 The Federal Reserve (Fed) is the central bank of the United States (US) and it has two main targets: to maintain the unemployment rate at its lowest possible levels and to keep inflation around 2%.
 The Federal Reserve System's structure is composed of the presidentially appointed Board of Governors and the partially appointed Federal Open Market Committee (FOMC).
 The FOMC organizes eight scheduled meetings in a year to review economic and financial conditions.
 It also determines the appropriate stance of monetary policy and assesses the risks to its long-run goals of price stability and sustainable economic growth.

-RBNZ Governor Christian Hawkesby
+RBNZ Governor Anna Breman

 Fed Chairman Jerome Powell